moosylog/galactic/README.md

 - Keys are mapped automatically
 - Layout is visualized in-game
-- Training adapts to your exact setup
+- Training adapts to your exact physical setup

 Compatible with MoErgo, ZMK, and similar configurators.